donnerlab1/donnerunity/Readme.md

 Not tested, could work out of the box.

 ## Usage
-- make sure to run lnd with --no-macaroons flag set
-- copy your tls.cert file to /Assets/Resources
+- copy your tls.cert and admin.macaroon files to /Assets/Resources
 - a small wallet example scene is located in Assets/Donner/Examples
 - all lightning relevant [`api`](http://api.lightning.community/) calls are implemented.